 The name "photon," which comes from the Greek photos meaning "light," was coined by the American physicist G. N. Lewis in 1926.

-Related entry electromagnetic radiation
+Related entries electromagnetic radiation

 Related category PARTICLE PHYSICS